Studio-23-xyz/com.studio23.ss2.splashscreensystem/Assets/Packages/com.studio23.ss2.splashscreensystem/README.md

 6. At last, you need to create GameObject which may contain 3rd Party's Logos.

+7. Or, You can place SplashScreenUIContainer Prefab into canvas.

 Scroll View, Button Panel (Game Object) [Under Button Panel ]

 ````Csharp